Difference Between Synchronous and Asynchronous Transmission

 Asynchronous transmission is a data transfer method in which data is sent by the sender to the receiver using the flow control method.
 It is also known as the start/stop transmission.

-This method does not use a predefined clocking signal to synchronize the data between the sender and the receiver.
+This method does not use a predefined clocking signal to synchronize the sender and receiver data.
 It sends 8 bits or one character at a time.

 In an asynchronous transmission method, data is transferred as packets and not in continuous data signals.
-This transmission method is highly flexible as it does not require synchronisation between the sender and receiver.
+This transmission method is highly flexible as it does not require synchronization between the sender and receiver.

 Differences Between Synchronous and Asynchronous Transmission